wuzhengy/TAU/Communication over DHT.md

 ### Assume we have peer A and peer B
 After B scanned A's QR code(public key), B start to post "demand" to A, then expect read from A's response, given A has B's QR code scanned into A's peer list as well.
 1. B post immutable item demand to A; with `gossip`; in mutable item, we always put gossip info.
-2. B post mutable demand to A; A will post mutable response to `public`; A will **not** publish these info automatically when update happens.
+2. B post mutable demand to A; A will post mutable response to `public`; A will publish these info automatically when update happens.
 ```
 These info goes to public
 * Salt = "peers"